kgilbert-cmu/DataCriming/README.md

 samples with crime level of 3, with misclassification errors varying from 40% to 90%.
 On the other hand, it was extremely good at discerning the difference between low crime and medium crime errors, sometimes getting error rates below 7% within the fold.
-We felt that it was necessary to address our random forest’s problem when many trees disagreed with the concensus.
+We felt that it was necessary to address our random forest's problem when many trees disagreed with the concensus.
 Sometimes, a particular classification would be selected with only the votes of 40% of the trees, not a majority but at least a plurality.
 In these cases, we decided to raise the cutoff.
-If the forest wasn’t certain, then we would recalculate the observation in question.
+If the forest wasn't certain, then we would recalculate the observation in question.

 ![CV error levels out after 100 decision trees are added to the forest.](/docs/rf_error.jpg)